Valvoline (NYSE:VVV) Issues FY 2022 Earnings Guidance

-Valvoline (NYSE:VVV – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Valvoline (NYSE:VVV – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.070-$2.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.130.
 The company issued revenue guidance of $3.55 billion-$3.61 billion, compared to the consensus revenue estimate of $3.53 billion.

-Valvoline (NYSE:VVV – Get Rating) last posted its quarterly earnings results on Tuesday, February 8th.
-The basic materials company reported $0.48 earnings per share for the quarter, beating the consensus estimate of $0.45 by $0.03.
-Valvoline had a net margin of 14.09% and a return on equity of 2,978.72%.
-The business had revenue of $858.00 million during the quarter, compared to analysts’ expectations of $826.57 million.
-During the same quarter in the prior year, the company posted $0.41 EPS.
-The business’s revenue for the quarter was up 31.4% on a year-over-year basis.
-Sell-side analysts expect that Valvoline will post 2.1 earnings per share for the current year.
+A number of research firms recently commented on VVV.
+Zacks Investment Research lowered shares of Valvoline from a hold rating to a sell rating in a research note on Saturday, February 12th.
+The Goldman Sachs Group upgraded shares of Valvoline from a buy rating to a conviction-buy rating in a report on Tuesday, November 16th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $36.00.

-A number of equities analysts recently weighed in on VVV shares.
-Zacks Investment Research cut shares of Valvoline from a hold rating to a sell rating in a research report on Saturday, February 12th.
-The Goldman Sachs Group raised shares of Valvoline from a buy rating to a conviction-buy rating in a research report on Tuesday, November 16th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Valvoline currently has an average rating of Buy and an average price target of $36.00.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
+Investors of record on Monday, February 28th will be paid a $0.125 dividend.
+This represents a $0.50 dividend on an annualized basis and a yield of 1.51%.
+The ex-dividend date is Friday, February 25th.
+Valvoline’s dividend payout ratio is 21.83%.

-A number of institutional investors have recently added to or reduced their stakes in VVV.
-BlackRock Inc. lifted its holdings in Valvoline by 1.6% during the 4th quarter.
-BlackRock Inc. now owns 16,407,682 shares of the basic materials company’s stock worth $611,839,000 after buying an additional 251,149 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its holdings in Valvoline by 22.3% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 683,521 shares of the basic materials company’s stock worth $25,489,000 after buying an additional 124,433 shares in the last quarter.
-Morgan Stanley lifted its holdings in Valvoline by 67.3% during the 2nd quarter.
-Morgan Stanley now owns 236,344 shares of the basic materials company’s stock worth $7,672,000 after buying an additional 95,051 shares in the last quarter.
-Allianz Asset Management GmbH lifted its holdings in Valvoline by 386.6% during the 4th quarter.
-Allianz Asset Management GmbH now owns 112,563 shares of the basic materials company’s stock worth $4,197,000 after buying an additional 89,429 shares in the last quarter.
-Finally, Marshall Wace LLP acquired a new stake in Valvoline during the 4th quarter worth approximately $325,000.
-Institutional investors own 92.24% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of VVV.
+Morgan Stanley boosted its stake in Valvoline by 67.3% in the 2nd quarter.
+Morgan Stanley now owns 236,344 shares of the basic materials company’s stock worth $7,672,000 after purchasing an additional 95,051 shares during the period.
+Jane Street Group LLC lifted its position in Valvoline by 3.3% in the 3rd quarter.
+Jane Street Group LLC now owns 28,054 shares of the basic materials company’s stock worth $875,000 after buying an additional 906 shares in the last quarter.
+LPL Financial LLC lifted its position in Valvoline by 5.1% in the 4th quarter.
+LPL Financial LLC now owns 12,526 shares of the basic materials company’s stock worth $467,000 after buying an additional 612 shares in the last quarter.
+Marshall Wace LLP purchased a new stake in Valvoline in the 4th quarter worth approximately $325,000.
+Finally, Stifel Financial Corp lifted its position in Valvoline by 1.7% in the 4th quarter.
+Stifel Financial Corp now owns 69,754 shares of the basic materials company’s stock worth $2,601,000 after buying an additional 1,136 shares in the last quarter.
+92.24% of the stock is owned by hedge funds and other institutional investors.

 About Valvoline (Get Rating)